PrathmL/Capstone-Project/README.md

-# Capstone-Project
+# Capstone-Project-Predictive Maintenance of Industrial Machinery ML Model

- Predictive Maintenance of Industrial Machinery ML Model Develop a predictive maintenance model for a fleet of industrial machines to anticipate failures before they occur.
+Develop a predictive maintenance model for a fleet of industrial machines to anticipate failures before they occur.
 This project will involve analyzing sensor data from machinery to identify patterns that precede a failure.
 The goal is to create a classification model that